simon-whitehead/chemboy/README.md

 ### Progress GIF

 Here is the latest progress GIF.
-Currently, we can render Tetris and make it to the point where we actually want to start a game of Tetris.
+Currently, we have a custom boot rom that runs before any ROM.
+We can also render Tetris and make it to the point where we actually want to start a game of Tetris.

 ![Progress GIF](https://user-images.githubusercontent.com/2499070/29317479-74731376-820f-11e7-8053-83f4083ecd6a.gif)